-- 3.1 The Council shall, by resolution, set the frequency, time, date and place of its ordinary meetings.
-The last Ordinary Council meeting of the Council term will be held in August of the fourth year of the term. - 3.2 Despite clauses 3.1, 3.4, 3.7 and 3.17, an ordinary meeting may be cancelled if there are no operational reports to be considered by Council.
+- 3.1 The Council shall, by resolution, set the frequency, time, date and place of its ordinary meetings. - 3.2 Despite clauses 3.1, 3.4, 3.7 and 3.17, an ordinary meeting may be cancelled if there are no operational reports to be considered by Council.
 The General Manager must inform the Mayor should this situation arise.
 The Mayor may, after consultation with each Councillor, as far as practicable, cancel the meeting.
 Where a meeting is cancelled, notice of the cancellation must be published on the Council's website and in such other manner that the Council is satisfied is likely to bring notice of the cancellation to the attention of as many people as possible.